daniele-occhipinti/php-email-parser/README.txt

 Usage example:

 $emailPath = "/var/mail/spool/dan/new/12323344323234234234";
 $emailParser = new PlancakeEmailParser(file_get_contents($emailPath));

+// You can use some predefined methods to retrieve headers...
 $emailTo = $emailParser->getTo();
 $emailSubject = $emailParser->getSubject();
 $emailCc = $emailParser->getCc();
+// ... or you can use the 'general purpose' method getHeader()
 $emailDeliveredToHeader = $emailParser->getHeader('Delivered-To');

 $emailBody = $emailParser->getPlainBody();